Hubs-Foundation/policies-procedures-guidelines-public/issue-triage-guidelines.md

 * Vagueness should prompt a request for clarification.
 Continued vagueness requires a judgement call.
 If there does appear to be some meat to the Issue, it should remain open, even if it's not clear how to reproduce it, or what can be done.
-Otherwise it should be closed.
+Otherwise, it should be closed.